“Are you excited to finally be going back?” Eugene squeezed Artemis’s hand when she didn’t respond. “Hey, you awake?”

 She hoped he was right.

 To get the rest of Fitting In, drop your name and e-mail below.
 You’ll also get monthly(ish) updates or questions about Artemis and Eugene as I continue writing their story.
+If you’re subscribed to my regular posts, you’ll need to sign up below to get the rest of Fitting In, but you won’t get duplicate messages.
 You can unsubscribe any time.